Halifax child and teenager account review

 Learn more about children’s prepaid cards

 Halifax’s accounts for kids and teenagers have a few features that make them stand out.
 Savings accounts offer competitive rates, are easy and quick to open online, and you can choose between different options that suit different needs.
-The current account is pretty standard, but has everything you need, and the lack of fee on euro transactions can be a deal breaker if, say, your family likes its Spanish holidays.
+The Expresscash current account is pretty standard, but has everything you need.
+Meanwhile, Money Smart could be a good option if you want to teach your kids more about money and give them some independence, but still be able to monitor their transactions.

 Get started by visiting Halifax’s website and applying for an account.
 If you have read this review and decided that these accounts are not the right choice, you can also discover other bank accounts for children and the option of prepaid cards for kids.